 This stroke exercise is much like a bicep curl, but for your wrist.
 Grasp the water bottle still in your affected hand and use your non-affected hand to prop and support your arm.
 Allow your wrist to stretch down, and then curl your wrist up.
 Repeat 10 times.

 17. Hand Rolling Movement

 Place a water bottle in your affected hand and then curl your fingers in to grasp the water bottle.
 Then release your grip.
-Repeat a total of 10 times.
+Repeat this stroke recovery exercise a total of 10 times.